gm1613/maple_et_al_analysis_and_plotting_code/README.md

 rbloomer_flc_timecourse_NV-7D_relUBC_NVrepscombined.txt contains the qPCR timecourse data shown in Fig. S12.

+25-08-28_RNAdecay_RNAnorm_2WT0.xlsx.zip contains the RNA decay measurements by qPCR used for the analysis in rna_decay_qpcr_analysis.ipynb, and shown in Fig. S14.

 The Jupyter notebooks provided can be used to generate the following plots presented in the paper:

 Figures 1, S2, S12: spliced_unspliced_analysis.ipynb